Telemedicine and Remote Work Bandwidth Dedicated and broadband bandwidth tips for both service providers and users.

-The sudden onset of the Coronavirus pandemic is accelerating a couple of trends that were already in progress.
+The aftermath of the Coronavirus pandemic accelerated a couple of trends that were already in progress.
 One is telemedicine.
 The other is remote work.
-Both have a common critical path, which is broadband Internet bandwidth.
-Let’s look at what’s available to get connected.
+Both look like they're here to stay.
+They also have a common critical path, which is broadband Internet bandwidth.
+Here are some good choices to connect businesses and distant users.

 Connecting the User